piodag/piodag.github.io/_posts/2024-06-04-power-analysis.md

 It is worth noting that PiMMDeming and NgMMDeming provide almost the exact same results with the jackknife experiment.
-This is an indirect clue that the new MM-Deming algorithm does not depends on its iteration starting values.
+This is an indirect clue that the new MM-Deming algorithm does not depend on its iterations starting values.
 It’s hard to graphically show this fact.
 For this reason, and expecting a similar result for the BCa experiment, the bootstrap procedure has not been performed with the NgMMDeming